CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/authentication/oauth/httpoauthcredentials.md

 ## Summary

-The `HttpOAuthCredentials` data type is a base class used to represent details required for OAuth authentication when working with HTTP.
+Any data type used to represent details required for OAuth authentication.

 | | |
 |-|-|